Jesse Hartman: Music

 Hartman went on to form the rock/electro group Laptop in 1997, releasing an EP, End Credits, in 1997, followed by the single "Gimme The Nite" in 1998.
-"End Credits" garnered airplay on BBC Radio 1's Evening Session.
+"End Credits" garnered airplay on BBC Radio 1's Evening Session. daytime on Xfm rotation and was debuted by John Peel on BBC Radio 1.
 The song used samples of Hartman's ex-girlfriend's answering machine.
 The Laptop single Nothing to Declare spent one week at #74 in the UK Singles Chart in June 1999.